John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

      pie(rep(1, 24), col = rainbow(24), radius = 0.9)
      dev.cur()

-     # After trying out this installation, I ended up with extra 'VcXsrv windows xserver' entries in
+     # After some failed attempts at this installation, I ended up with extra 'VcXsrv windows xserver' entries in
      #    the Windows Defender Firewall > Advanced Settings > Inbound Rules section.
      # I deleted the extra entries and left only one entry turned on (with white check mark within a green circle).
      #    After this change the X server worked fine (perhaps with reboot).
      # While troubleshooting, I temporarily turned off the Windows Firewall Defender and the X server also worked then.
+     # Note also, that right-clicking on the Inbound rules allows settings to be changed.

      # For direct launching of Ubuntu from Windows install Mintty as a terminal for WSL:
      https://github.com/mintty/wsltty